-Introductory Astronomy I is a study of the current knowledge and techniques of modern day astronomy.
-Course content focuses on the universe beyond the solar system including a look at galaxies (including the Milky Way), nebulae, stars, black holes, and dark matter.
-The course ends with a brief survey of stellar and galactic topics.
-Emphasis is placed on current knowledge of the universe and how astronomical measurements are made.
-Some night observing sessions are offered.
+Introductory Astronomy II is a study of the current knowledge and techniques of modern day astronomy.
+Course content focuses on the solar system including our star, the Sun.
+A detailed look at each planet, in turn, that makes up our Solar System will be completed.
+Also incorporated in the course is information on meteors, comets, dwarf planets, and asteroids.
+Some discussion will be given concerning the possibility of life elsewhere in the solar system.
+Some night observing session(s) are offered.
 Students must read the text as assigned.
 Class lectures will parallel the text.
 However, the lectures may include things the text does not - and the text may have details the lectures do not include.
 Therefore, the student needs to remain alert to both sources of information.
 Further, multimedia presentations are part of the course.
 The multimedia sources compose videos and demonstrations.
 The student is responsible for this content as well.

 (ICOs 1,5)